Why does Convoy have a carrier scorecard?

 What is Severity?

-Instead of receiving full fault, carriers will now receive partial credit for low severity late arrivals or falloffs.
+Rather than receiving full fault on a load, carriers can receive partial credit for less severe late arrivals and falloffs.

 - Late Arrivals: Carriers arriving less than 60 minutes late will receive credit the closer to their appointment time they arrive.
 No credit will be given for arriving more than 60 minutes late.